 Feeling a little bit funky?
 When in the mood for ramen with a twist, head to ME-CHA-KU-CHA for a roller coaster ride of flavor, full of surprising twists and turns.
 This staple comfort food has been injected with unusual flavors, like the Taiwanese-inspired bowl filled with hints of clove and star anise, or the Thai tom yum ramen, spicy and flavored with lime.
 This hip shop is located near Horie, so it’s easy to add to the itinerary, and well worth it.

-Men-ya Eguchi is just out of Osaka city in the Esaka prefecture but it is worth the trek – and the time spent queuing up outside.
-It is a small shop and an absolute favorite for anyone working and living near Esaka.
-The speciality is their basic tsukemen, a bowl of noodles eaten after being dipped into a separate bowl of soup.
-The portions are very generous, so it’s great value for the price and will leave you full satiated.
+Men-ya Eguchi is just outside of Osaka in Esaka, but it is worth the trek (and the time spent queuing up outside).
+It’s a small shop, but an absolute favorite of those working and living nearby.
+Try their tsukemen, a bowl of noodles served with a separate bowl of soup for dipping.
+The portions are very generous, so it’s great value for the price and will leave you satiated.

 Kikuhan is tucked away among the backstreets of Nakazakicho, a very conveniently located yet quaint neighborhood near downtown Umeda.
 Kikuhan serves a fusion ramen of both pork and chicken broths to create a creamy and fragrant bowl of frothy goodness.
 This spot is perfect for a break while wandering the artsy cafés and art galleries in the area!